BeipDev/BeipMU/Documentation/CommandLine.md

 Usage - To list current pending commands
     /delay list

+Usage - To kill all upcoming commands
+    /delay killall

 Usage - To kill a pending command (not implemented yet, as <ids> haven't been figured out yet)
     /delay kill <id>